LIS

 Historical Notes

-B. Single use permits.
-A single use permit allows the permittee to perform any approved activities not covered by a districtwide permit held by the permittee within limited access and nonlimited access rights-of-way at a specific location.
+A. Single use permits.
+A single use permit allows the permittee to perform specific activities within limited access or nonlimited access right-of-way or VDOT property at a specific location that are not otherwise covered by a districtwide permit held by the permittee.

-The district administrator's designee shall be responsible for the issuance of all single use permits, except that those requests for tree trimming and tree removal may be issued by the district roadside manager in consultation with the district administrator's designee.
-The size of the specific location covered by a single use permit shall be at the discretion of the district administrator's designee and may cover work up to two miles along the right-of-way (see 24VAC30-151-40).
-The land use permit issued for the original installation allows the permittee to repair or perform routine maintenance operations to existing facilities.
-A single use permit shall be required when the following actions are proposed, even if the activities being conducted are normally allowed under a districtwide permit:
+The district administrator's designee shall be responsible for the issuance of all single use permits, except that requests for a permit for tree trimming and tree removal may be issued by the district roadside manager in consultation with the district administrator's designee.
+The size of the specific location covered by a single use permit shall be at the discretion of the district administrator's designee.
+The permit issued for the original installation of facilities also allows the permittee to repair or perform routine maintenance operations to those facilities after installation.
+A single use permit shall be obtained prior to the undertaking of the following actions, even if the activities being conducted may be allowed under a districtwide permit:

-1. Stopping or impeding highway travel in excess of 15 minutes or implementing traffic control that varies from the standard, or any combination of these, as outlined in the Virginia Work Area Protection Manual (see 24VAC30-151-760).
+1. Stopping or impeding highway travel in excess of 15 minutes or implementing traffic control that varies from the standard, or any combination of these, as outlined in the Standards for Use of Traffic Control Devices to Classify, Designate, Regulate, and Mark State Highways (24VAC30-315).

 2. Performing work within limited access right-of-way.